deepskystacker/DSS/Installers/README.txt

 33. Bug fix: Magnifying glass over image area was still displayed when mouse was moved directly to another window.

+34. Bug fix: Selecting/Deselecting "Create a calibrated file for each light frame" should also Enable/Disable "Save a debayered image..."

 Welcome to DeepSkyStacker 5.1.3
 ===============================